 In order to prepare for emergency situations or other such crises the University has placed emergency supplies in each office/building with necessary survival supplies and first aid kits.
 Additionally, each classroom on campus has a similar kit.
-The first aid kits are checked monthly and refilled by Campus Safety personnel, while the emergency supplies are checked and refilled annually.
+The first aid kits are checked monthly and refilled by the ISP Coordinator, while the emergency supplies are check and refilled annually.
 These office/classroom kits are purposely placed so as to be able to support individuals that may be trapped inside a building during and after an emergency situation.
-The kits are the responsibility of "Building Coordinators" who are to bring the kits with them if evacuation of the building is possible.
-In addition to the office/classroom kits, the University maintains an emergency supply area inside Building "B" which contains large quantities of water, food, flashlights, sanitary devices, and other survival items.

 At least annually, students and employees are communicated with via email concerning the University's emergency response and evacuation procedures; the most recent information is always available on the "Campus Safety" MySCU page.
 In the event of an evacuation, students and employees will be directed to safe locations away from the campus buildings.
-Evacuation drills are conducted twice each year, once in the fall and once in the spring.
-Reports documenting the drills are available in the Campus Safety office and on the "Campus Safety" MySCU page.
+Evacuation drills are conducted twice each year by HCEC staff according to the guidelines set forth by the School District and in compliance with Education Code 32280-32289.